lyteword/chspurgeon-tod/volume-4/psalm-84.md

 **Verse 5.** Man is blessed,

-1\.When his strength is in God.
+1\.
+When his strength is in God.
 Strength to believe, strength to obey, strength to suffer.

-2\.When God's ways are in him. *In whose heart,* etc. When the doctrines, precepts, and promises of God are deeply engraved upon the heart. *G. R.*
+2\.
+When God's ways are in him. *In whose heart,* etc. When the doctrines, precepts, and promises of God are deeply engraved upon the heart. *G. R.*

 **Verse 5.** The preciousness of intensity and enthusiasm in religious belief, worship, and life.

 **Verses 5-7.** The blessed people are described,

-1\.By their earnest desire and resolution to take this journey, though they dwelt far off from the tabernacle, Ps 84:5.
+1\.
+By their earnest desire and resolution to take this journey, though they dwelt far off from the tabernacle, Ps 84:5.

-2\.By their painful passage, yet some refreshments by the way, Ps 84:6.
+2\.
+By their painful passage, yet some refreshments by the way, Ps 84:6.

-3\.By their constant progress, till they came to the place they aimed at, Ps 84:7. *T. Manton.*
+3\.
+By their constant progress, till they came to the place they aimed at, Ps 84:7. *T. Manton.*

 **Verse 6.** As the valley of weeping symbolizes dejection, so a "well" symbolizes ever flowing salvation and comfort (compare Joh 4:14 Isa 12:3).